andrew-edwards/csas-latex/README.md

 updated resDocSty.sty - line 60 change indention from 0.5 to 0cm (CSAS does not want captions indented after first line).

-###Branches

-**incorporateRH** - incorporate Rowan's latest into mine, commenting out stuff of his that I don't want now but is useful to keep in so it's all in one place.